 9:30 a.m. - 2:30 p.m.

 This class takes place at the Rural School and expands considerably on the two-hour Rural School class.
-During a full day session you will be able to get a more in-depth experience with each subject taught during a typical 1888 school day.
-Now it’s time to time travel!
-The remainder of the class is taught in the first person as if you were actually attending school in 1888.
-You will study reading and arithmetic using reproduction textbooks and chalk slates, penmanship using nib pens and ink, geography viewing an 1888 reproduction map, history using pictures and paintings in the room, participate in a spelling bee and more.
-You are encouraged to bring a period-appropriate lunch for noon.
-The day includes two recess periods where you will experience popular period games.
+During a full-day session, you will be able to get a more in-depth experience with each subject taught during a typical 1888 school day.
+Just like students of the past, your day begins by raising the flag outside the one-room schoolhouse.
+You’ll then step into the cloakroom to learn about daily routines and examine authentic period items.
+Once seated at their desks, students will not only hear stories about the lives of teachers and students, but will also experience lessons such as reading and arithmetic using reproduction textbooks and chalk slates, penmanship with nib pens and ink, geography with a reproduction 1888 map, history through period paintings and visuals, and a spelling bee!
+Students are encouraged to bring a period-appropriate lunch for noon.
+The day includes two recess periods where your students will play popular period games.
 Class ends with the final bell, signaling a resumption of modern life, with just enough time for questions and answers.

 The maximum capacity for this class is 1 group of up to 25 students per class time.
 Maximum 1 adult per 5 students, please.
 No charge for school staff.